ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

        Python for Windows v3.10.5   64bit  (ver 3.9 OK)
-       unifuzz64.dll (file has no version number defined. see MD5 and file size in accompanying file Hash.txt) Operating system Window 11, 64bit  (Windows 10 OK) The exe file is Windows only.
+       unifuzz64.dll (file has no version number defined. see MD5 and file size in accompanying file Hash.txt) Operating system Window 11, 64bit  (Windows 10 OK) The exe file is Windows only, probably Windows 10 and later.
 The py file could probably be modified to work on MacOS with Python ver 3+ is installed.